Standing Statue of Kichijōten: History

-Kichijōten saw prominence in the Nara period as a deity of wealth and virture, through the Golden Light Sutra.
+Kichijōten saw prominence in the Nara period as a deity of wealth and virtue, through the Golden Light Sutra.
 The conventions of her image developed through sculptures and paintings held in Tōdai-ji (746), Saidai-ji, Hōryū-ji (748) and Yakushi-ji (771), in the form of a Tang dynasty noblewoman, with a rich embroidered dress and a plump face.

-The sculpture was completed and placed in the Main Hall of the temple in 1212 (Kenryaku 2) as part of a renovation by Jōkei based upon the temple history record the Jōruri-ji ryūki (浄瑠璃寺流記).
-The sculptors identity is unknown, but scholarly attributions has narrowed it down to either Kaikei or Unkei, prominent heads of the Kei school.
+The sculpture was completed and placed in the Main Hall of the temple in 1212 (Kenryaku 2) as part of a renovation by Jōkei, based upon the temple history record the (浄瑠璃寺流記, Jōruri-ji ryūki).
+The sculptor's identity is unknown, but scholarly attributions have narrowed it down to either Kaikei or Unkei, prominent heads of the Kei school.

-The policy of haibutsu kishaku (expulsion of Buddhism) during the Meiji Restoration resulted in the de-accession of the seven painted panels behind the statue.
-The municipal records indicate that the temple lost the screens around 1883 to 1884.
-They were then acquired by the Tokyo University of the Arts (then Tokyo Fine Arts School) in 1889, where it is held today.
+The policy of (expulsion of Buddhism) during the Meiji Restoration resulted in the de-accessioning of seven painted panels from the miniature shrine associated with the statue.
+The municipal records indicate that the temple lost the panels around 1883 to 1884.
+They were then acquired by the Tokyo University of the Arts (then Tokyo Fine Arts School) in 1889, where they are held today.
 A replica created by the school replaced the original.

-The sculpture gained the status of Important Cultural Property on 18 December 1897.
-The original shrine panels also has the same status.
+The sculpture gained the status of what is now Important Cultural Property on 18 December 1897.
+The original shrine panels also have the same status.